nypl-spacetime/map-vectorizer/README.md

 These step by step instructions should work as-is.
 If not, **check all the above are working** before submitting an issue.

 1. Add the `gimp-scripts/` folder to the GIMP Script-Fu folders in  `Preferences > Scripts`.
 Make sure to run GIMP at least once if you restart your machine (not sure why it behaves this way...
 I am trying to make the project non-GIMP-dependent so this won't become an issue)
-2. Add executable privileges to the main `vectorize_map.py` script like so:
-`chmod +x vectorize_map.py`.
 The other Python files are for testing purposes and might be excluded in later commits but feel free to browse them.
-3. Take note of the path where the GIMP executable is installed (another reason why I want to remove GIMP from the process).
+2. Take note of the path where the GIMP executable is installed (another reason why I want to remove GIMP from the process).

 And finally:

-4. Run the script on the provided test GeoTIFF:
+3. Run the script on the provided test GeoTIFF:
-`./vectorize_map.py test.tif`
+`python vectorize_map.py test.tif`
-5. Accept the GIMP folder location or input a different one and press ENTER.
+4. Accept the GIMP folder location or input a different one and press ENTER.

+*NOTE:* The vectorizer has problems with *filenames that contain spaces*.
+This will be supported eventually.

 This should take about 70 seconds to process. **If it takes less there might be an error** (or your machine rulez).
 Take a look at the console output to find the possible culprit.